-While legal purchase should be reasonably accessible in communities that have opted to legalize, cannabis should still be managed from a public health perspective as an addictive substance rather than as an ordinary commodity on the marketplace.
-Further, while retail outlets should be available to serve all types of communities, precautions to prevent undue concentration and oversaturation should be in place to prevent community-level effects as has been shown to happen for other addictive and commercially available substances such as alcohol and tobacco.
-High concentrations of alcohol and tobacco retail facilities exacerbate health and social disparities, and greater exposure is linked with greater rates of youth use.
-These findings are being replicated for cannabis.
+While legal purchase should be reasonably accessible in communities that have opted to legalize, cannabis should still be managed from a public health perspective as an addictive substance9 rather than as an ordinary commodity on the marketplace.
+Further, while retail outlets should be available to serve all types of communities, precautions to avoid oversaturation should be in place to prevent community-level effects as has been shown to happen for other addictive and commercially available substances such as alcohol and tobacco.
+High concentrations of alcohol and tobacco retail facilities exacerbate health and social disparities, and greater exposure is linked with greater rates of youth use.^{10, 11, 12} These findings are being replicated for cannabis.

 There are many risks associated with cannabis exposure and use.
-The National Academies of Science, Engineering and Medicine (NASEM) note that the growing acceptance, accessibility, and use of cannabis and its derivatives have raised important public health concerns, while the striking transformations in the products themselves and challenges to researching resultant health effects have led to growing concerns about the impact of its use, especially when use is heavy or starts young.
-We know from tobacco and alcohol that restrictions on marketing, products, especially those designed to attract youth, and limiting retail outlets are important protective factors, as are providing prominent and accurate health warning information to consumers and minimizing the social normalization of use.
+The National Academies of Science, Engineering and Medicine (NASEM) note that the growing acceptance, accessibility, and use of cannabis and its derivatives have raised important public health concerns, while the striking transformations in the products themselves and challenges to researching resultant health effects have led to growing concerns about the impact of its use, especially when use is heavy or starts young.13 We know from tobacco and alcohol that restrictions on marketing, products, especially those designed to attract youth, and limiting retail outlets are important protective factors, as are providing prominent and accurate health warning information to consumers and minimizing the social normalization of use.
 These approaches should be part of any cannabis regulatory scheme.
 Furthermore, any regulatory scheme should include equity provisions aimed at keeping the financial benefits of legalization in communities hardest hit by the war on drugs and ensure that cannabis tax dollars go to improving communities, via prevention, equity programs, and youth programs, rather than additional law enforcement expenditures.

 Under California's state law and regulations implementing cannabis legalization, the state has opted to set minimum criteria for public health and safety.
 Local cities and counties must generally comply with State law, but they are authorized to enact stricter rules on retail practices and to impose local cannabis taxes.
 Our research showed that to exercise our collective responsibility to protect youth, jurisdictions should build on those State measures by implementing additional public health and social equity provisions.
-This State of Cannabis Scorecard provides a look at how the state of California and the cities and counties that have opted to legalize some form of cannabis retail sales have approached this new landscape.
-A higher score reflects that the jurisdiction has gone beyond state law by enacting stronger public health and youth protective requirements on cannabis businesses.
+This State of Cannabis Scorecard provides a look at how the state of California and the cities and counties that have opted to legalize some form of cannabis retail sales have approached this new